 Bambatha Jones set out to Zuurbekom to document their annual early year gathering.
 The aim of the journal is to create updated documentation of African customs as a means of awareness and education.

 A collaborative zine project between Bambatha Jones and Lwazi Madonsela.
 This zine was inspired by a lack of sincere African heritage and aesthetic being integrated into the Western products and ways of life that South Africans have adopted.

 Set against the back drop of late night downtown Johannesburg.
 TSA reflects on his experiences and perspective of city life as a student, artist and entrepreneur.

 After a year of online collaborations and activations with Woolworths in 2017.
-Johannesburg born Creative Director & Artist Bambatha Jones has recently been featured in their latest Edition by Woolworths Autumn/ Winter ’18 Campaign.
+Johannesburg born photographer Bambatha Jones featured in the Edition by Woolworths Autumn/ Winter ’18 Campaign.

 Uptown Hillbrow is an artist portrayal editorial styled by Johannesburg born artist Beezi Flybynyt.
 Shot in the notorious district of Hillbrow.
 The editorial interconnects the relevance of artist interpretation in this age of influx, and the rise of the “me-too” product.

 It highlights the complexities of being a new media artist and interrogates whether new media art actually exists.
 Subsequently the environment it’s shot in represents the crowded market share in the creative industry, as we know it.
 The hi-jacking of buildings is a common occurrence in downtown Johannesburg.
 Gangs take over buildings, chasing security out and putting themselves in charge, claiming rent.